-- First Floor Windows: First-floor windows are the second most common points of entry for burglars and they jump to number one during the hot summer months.
+- Ground Floor Windows: Ground floor windows are the second most common points of entry for burglars and they jump to number one during the hot summer months.
 It's a lot easier to forget you've left a window open than it is to leave a door open.
 That simply invites a burglar inside.
-Make sure your lower floor windows are closed and locked and armed with Ring Alarm.
+Make sure your ground floor windows are closed and locked and armed with Ring Alarm.

-- Second Floor Windows: The good news about upper floor windows is that they're rarely used by burglars as a point of entry simply because someone entering a home via a second-story window is the kind of suspicious activity that most neighbors will call the police about.
+- First Floor Windows: The good news about upper floor windows is that they're rarely used by burglars as a point of entry simply because someone entering a home via an upper floor window is the kind of suspicious activity that most neighbours would notice.
 That being said, don't make it easy for burglars by keeping these windows closed, locked, and armed as well, especially if a window is hidden from the street by something like a tall tree.

 - Do place your Motion Sensor in a corner: From this position the sensor can cover the entire room, it's more likely to notice the side-to-side motion that it's better at detecting, and it's less likely to itself be noticed.